HDFS Preliminary Exam

 Purpose of the Prelim Exam

 The doctoral preliminary examination is designed as a summative evaluation and preparatory process.
-The goals are (1) to assess whether students have the relevant knowledge and scholarly skills necessary for completing a dissertation and (2) to advance understanding and thinking related to their chosen area of scholarship.
+The exam consists of one question, which has been designed to integrate components of theory, content, and research methods, which students answer in a 25-30 page paper.
+The goals are (1) to ascertain that students have the relevant knowledge and scholarly skills necessary for completing a dissertation and (2) to advance understanding and thinking related to their chosen area of scholarship.

 Steps and Timeline for the Prelim Exam